Mom charged after COVID-positive son found stashed in car trunk at testing site: authorities - NewsBreak

 She then left to find a police officer and, by the time she returned, the boy was sitting in the backseat.

-The school district confirmed to the paper that the mother is now on administrative leave.
+The school district confirmed to the paper that the mother was placed on administrative leave.

 The Associated Press contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.